-- 1) 10 per cent of new bedrooms to be wheelchair-accessible in accordance with Figure 52125 incorporating either Figure 30126 or 33127 of British Standard BS8300-2:2018 Design of an accessible and inclusive built environment.
+- 10 per cent of new bedrooms to be wheelchair-accessible in accordance with Figure 52121 incorporating either Figure 30122 or 33123 of British Standard BS8300-2:2018 Design of an accessible and inclusive built environment.
 Buildings.
-Code of practice; or - 2) 15 per cent of new bedrooms to be accessible rooms in accordance with the requirements of 19.2.1.2 of British Standard BS8300-2:2018 Design of an accessible and inclusive built environment.
+Code of practice; or - 15 per cent of new bedrooms to be accessible rooms in accordance with the requirements of 19.2.1.2 of British Standard BS8300-2:2018 Design of an accessible and inclusive built environment.
 Buildings.
-Code of practice.128 - 6.10.1 London is the second most visited city in the world and the Mayor wants to spread economic and regeneration benefits by working with London & Partners to_promote tourism across the whole of the city, including outside central London.
-This Plan supports the enhancement and extension of London's attractions particularly to town centres and well-connected parts of outer London, complemented by supporting infrastructure including visitor accommodation, a high-quality public realm, public toilets and measures to promote access by walking, cycling and public transport. - 6.10.2 Given the importance of tourism to London's economy, London needs to ensure that it is able to_meet the accommodation demands of tourists who want to visit the capital.
-It is estimated that London will need to build an additional 58,000 bedrooms of serviced accommodation by 2041, which is an average of 2,230 bedrooms per annum.129 In addition to leisure visitors the needs of business visitors require consideration, including provision of suitable facilities for meetings, conferences and exhibitions in both hotels and purpose-built convention and exhibition centres.
+Code of practice.124 - Figure 52 illustrates an example of an accessible bedroom with en-suite sanitary facilities - Figure 30 illustrates requirements for a wheelchair accessible en-suite shower room with corner WC for independent use - Figure 33 illustrates requirements for a bathroom for independent use incorporating a corner WC layout - 124 19.2.1.2 of BS8300-2:2018 specifies design and percentage requirements for accessible bedrooms including wheelchair accessible rooms with an en-suite shower room for independent use, rooms with a tracked hoist system and a connecting door to an adjoining (standard) bedroom for use by an assistant or companion, rooms with an en-suite shower room to meet the requirements of people with ambulant mobility impairments, and rooms large enough for easy adaptation to wheelchair accessible bedroom standards that are structurally capable of having grab rails installed quickly and easily. - 6.10.1 London is the second most visited city in the world and the Mayor wants to spread economic and regeneration benefits by working with London & Partners to promote tourism across the whole of the city, including outside central London.
+This Plan supports the enhancement and extension of London's attractions particularly to town centres and well-connected parts of outer London, complemented by supporting infrastructure including visitor accommodation, a high-quality public realm, public toilets and measures to promote access by walking, cycling and public transport. - 6.10.2 Given the importance of tourism to London's economy, London needs to ensure that it is able to meet the accommodation demands of tourists who want to visit the capital.
+It is estimated that London will need to build an additional 58,000 bedrooms of serviced accommodation by 2041, which is an average of 2,230 bedrooms per annum.125 In addition to leisure visitors the needs of business visitors require consideration, including provision of suitable facilities for meetings, conferences and exhibitions in both hotels and purpose-built convention and exhibition centres.